Catalin-Roman/capycli/Readme_Fork_Maintenance.md

 [[_TOC_]]

 # 1. Required variables
-The synchronization of this fork with the upstream prject requires the following variables:
+The synchronization of this fork with the upstream project requires the following variables:

 | Name | Details | Default value |
 |------|---------|---------------|